 “The process of obtaining, cleaning and analyzing the data for this project was a natural precursor to my work at EPIC,” she said.

-As a Pre-Doctoral Fellow at EPIC, Johanna is working with Michael Greenstone on his E2e Project, a joint collaboration with the Haas School of Business at the University of California-Berkeley and the Center for Energy and Environmental Policy Research at MIT that focuses on energy efficiency.
-Working on the E2e Project, Johanna realizes the importance that empirical findings have on policy that is focused on energy efficiency.
+As a Pre-Doctoral Fellow at EPIC, Johanna worked with Michael Greenstone on his E2e Project, a joint collaboration with the Haas School of Business at the University of California-Berkeley and the Center for Energy and Environmental Policy Research at MIT that focuses on energy efficiency.
+Working on the E2e Project, Johanna realized the importance that empirical findings have on policy that is focused on energy efficiency.

 “For the broader field of climate and energy economics,” she added, “E2e projects contribute important findings on what role energy efficiency can and should play in the mitigation of carbon emissions.”

-Harshil Sahai is a Pre-Doctoral Fellow with EPIC, assisting Michael Greenstone with broad environmental and energy research projects.
+As a Pre-Doctoral Fellow with EPIC, Harshil Sahai assisted Michael Greenstone with broad environmental and energy research projects.
 He is interested in Environmental and Energy Economics and its intersections with financial markets, regulation, and firm behavior, having previously been a research assistant at the Federal Reserve Bank of New York and the Securities and Exchange Commission.
 He earned his bachelor’s degree, with honors, in Mathematics and Economics from Swarthmore College.

-Coming on board with EPIC has meant a shift in focus for Harshil.
+Coming on board with EPIC meant a shift in focus for Harshil.
 His past research and work experience focused mainly on big-data empirical research in the financial markets and policy realm, such as credit default swap indexes, dark pools and structured notes.
-He is now exploring the crossroads between energy, industrial organization, and applied microeconomics, and is broadly interested in answering questions about how energy, cap-and-trade, and related financial markets can be utilized to abate pollution and carbon emissions.
+At EPIC he explored the crossroads between energy, industrial organization, and applied microeconomics, and is broadly interested in answering questions about how energy, cap-and-trade, and related financial markets can be utilized to abate pollution and carbon emissions.

 “Naturally, energy and environmental economics is a fantastic avenue to use the tools of applied micro and smart empirical methods to answer difficult, challenging, and relevant policy questions using good data,” he says.